luisdramirez/pSF-Toolbox/README.md

 The pSF Toolbox streamlines the population spatial frequency tuning (pSFT) approach, originally developed by [Aghajari, Vinke, & Ling 2020 (Journal of Neurophysiology)](https://doi.org/10.1152/jn.00291.2019), with accessibility in mind.

-We provide code for estimating pSFT, simulating pSFT, and generating the stimulus presentation used for pSFT mapping via [Psychtoolbox](http://psychtoolbox.org).
+We provide a suite of scripts that estimate and simulate pSFT, and generate the stimulus presentation used for pSFT mapping via [Psychtoolbox](http://psychtoolbox.org).

 We also provide sample data and estimates for two subjects — a hundred voxels per ROI (V1–V3), as well as a script for how you might use our pipeline.